Bitcoin’s price movement generally affects altcoin prices. The relationship isn’t always predictable, but there are some common trends.

 When Bitcoin stagnates, it will likely:

 To summarize, Bitcoin is the center of the crypto economy in many ways, and with BTC trading pairs on every exchange, the gravity of Bitcoin is hard to escape.
-This only becomes more true has people start to “take gains” or “cut losses” from alts to buy Bitcoin when it goes on a run, and tend to “go to alts” or “go to fiat/USDT” when Bitcoin stagnates or drops.
+This only becomes more true has people start to “take gains” or “cut losses” from alts to buy Bitcoin when it goes on a run, and tend to “go to alts” or “go to fiat/USDT” when Bitcoin stagnates.

-This is a bonus for people who watch Bitcoin’s price closely, as it can help tell you about what the entire market will do!
+Knowing the above is a bonus for people who watch Bitcoin’s price closely, as it can help tell you about what the entire market will do!

 For example, if you see a BTC buy wall or sell wall starting to break, there are some expected outcomes to be looking for (for example, you would be expecting alt prices to go down quickly, and would know to buy or sell depending on your strategy).